Build a BDD Automation Framework With A Vision

 Logfiles should have a timestamp and the user name.
 Use a config file to drive this from your Logging factory class in the framework where the logger is configured.

 Reports are vital for the project teams to know the progress of the application.
-If you are using IntelliJ Idea, it has an in-built reporting function which needs to be called manually.
+If you are using IntelliJ Idea, it has an in-built reporting function that needs to be called manually.
 For more automated reports, use the Maven Cucumber Reporting plugin and configure it to work with your runner class.
 You will need to configure the runner class in the plugin.
 Extent Report is another option with some new ExtentX reports by Vimal Selva and Anoosh Arora.

 Provide a Screenshot feature on failure with a timestamp and page name.
 This helps in identifying where the failures have occurred, which is a helpful feature with the reporting and debugging.